Margaret Heffernan (Irish businesswoman): Career

 Ben Dunne Jnr was again embroiled in scandal in the mid-1990s when it emerged he had given large amounts of money to a number of Irish politicians, mainly from the Fianna Fáil party including the then Taoiseach, Charles Haughey.
 Heffernan had discovered several six-figure payments her brother had made to Haughey, and went to Haughey's home to discuss these.
 She subsequently swore affidavits about the transactions, despite Haughey urging her not to do so, and this contributed to the setting up of the McCracken Tribunal and the Moriarty Tribunal.

 Heffernan has been credited with transforming the Dunnes Stores operation, moving it more upmarket and reinforcing the value of the brand.
 As part of this, she engaged designers such as Paul Costelloe to produce dedicated lines for Dunnes, and media gardener Diarmuid Gavin to provide complementary offerings.

 In 2004, she gave the eldest of her sons, Michael Heffernan, a €30m stake in Dunnes Stores, and by 2008, was believed to have given away 6.4% of Dunnes Stores shares, probably between her four children.
 As of 2008, she was one of just two directors of the Dunnes holding company, holding the role of director of textile business, while her brother Frank was managing director.

 In 2017, it was reported that Heffernan was giving up much of her hands-on role at the company to her daughter Anne Heffernan, a medical doctor, and her niece Sharon McMahon, who were appointed directors of all Dunnes Stores companies, with the former as overall head of operations, especially groceries, and the latter managing property and investment matters.

 The Irish Times has described Heffernan as "Ireland's most formidable businesswoman".

 Personal life

-Heffernan is married to Andrew Heffernan, a consultant endocrinologist, now retired, and they have four children, three boys and a girl - at least three of whom later became involved in the family business - and at least six grandchildren.
+Heffernan was married to Andrew Heffernan, a consultant endocrinologist, who died in February 2026.
+They had four children together, three boys and a girl - at least three of whom later became involved in the family business - and at least six grandchildren.

 Heffernan is a teetotaler, and stated to be religious.
 She bought Stackallen House for in 1993, but sold it on quickly to Martin Naughton, stating that the running costs were too high.
-She was estimated by the Sunday Times to be worth €625m in 2008, and by the Sunday Independent to be worth €270m in 2015.
+She was estimated by The Sunday Times to be worth €625m in 2008, and by the Sunday Independent to be worth €270m in 2015.

 At one point Heffernan opened a personal Yves Saint Laurent boutique, later closing that business.
 She also has a strong interest in horse racing, and was made an honorary member of Ireland's Turf Club.